Skip to main content

 uname -m # Should be arm64

-See the Debugging Guide for comprehensive troubleshooting.
+See the macOS Sandbox Debugging guide for comprehensive troubleshooting.

 Networking